Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 1. Add An Event
     - The user should be able to add a desired event.
-    - This can be completed by a register button on the form link.
+    - This can be completed by a create button on the form link.
     - The button sends the event data to the profile.
     - The event is then stored on the person's profile.

-2. Register
+2. Register for an event
     - The user must register in order to add an event.
     - The registraion works.
     - Werkzeug password security is implemented properly.